Skip to content

 Income-Based Eligibility

-You qualify if your household income is at or below 135% of the federal poverty level.
+You may qualify if your household income is at or below 135% of the Federal Poverty Guidelines.

 Program-Based Eligibility

-You automatically qualify if you or someone in your household is enrolled in:
+You may qualify if you or someone in your household participates in one of these programs:

 • SNAP (Food Stamps)